CosmicThing2/Mod-Playground/README.md

 For Mod Playground to work, you MUST have:
 - MultiMC.
 This is provided in the download and the launcher can automatically install it for you.
 In a LAN environment, this would have to be copied/deployed to all PCs that are going to play the game.
 - Java.
 Minecraft (and any mods) require Java to be installed to work.
-This can be found [here] (https://www.java.com/en/download/manual.jsp).
+This can be found [here](https://www.java.com/en/download/manual.jsp).
 Install 'Windows Offline' (and 'Windows Offline 64-bit' if you've got a 64-bit system - STRONGLY RECOMMENDED!).
 - A valid Minecraft Account.
 To download the game and any needed libraries, you will be asked to sign into MultiMC with a valid Minecraft account.
 For schools (and other businesses), you must legally own an account per device the game is running on.
 I will never support hacked or unlicensed clients.
 - Internet Connection.
 For MultiMC to authenticate and for Mod Playground to download/update any mods, you need an Internet Connection.
 The faster the better!